wlads/reefpoints/source/posts/2014-02-04-ember-conf-ember-for-rails-devs.md

       Brian the author of some popular Ember libraries such at Ember-Validations and Ember-EasyForm.
-Recently he has been focusing most of his open source time on building Ember Appkit Rails, which is a re-implication of Ember App Kit for the Rails Asset Pipeline.
+Recently he has been focusing most of his open source time on building Ember Appkit Rails, which is a re-implementation of Ember App Kit for the Rails Asset Pipeline.

 #### Robert Jackson